LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

   * Header
 * Pages

   * For each page create a section, that section should be the name of each page and would list all of the issues that are specific to that page.
-So, if you were to find something between the <head> and <footer> on a given page, record that there, equally, if you find something outside of the <header> and <footer> that is only present on that specific page, also record that there
+So, if you were to find something between the `<head>` and `<footer>` on a given page, record that there, equally, if you find something outside of the `<header>` and <footer> that is only present on that specific page, also record that there

-Please don't get too hung up structuring your findings, if you record something in a different section, that's not necessarily wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
+Please don't get too hung up structuring your findings, if you record something in a different section, that's not wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
 The structure isn't as important as finding issues.
 Sometimes I end up with something recurring across several pages that could have been in the sitewide issues, I try to keep them in our format, but sometimes testing can lead you down rabbit holes and we're all human, sometimes we can forget we had encountered an issue on a previous page, especially when the site has lots of issues and pages, etc.

-We use a word document, just because that's our preference.
+We use a Word document, just because that's our preference.
 You can write it on paper if you so wish, the only thing you should follow is the structure, just to make comparing a little more logical.

-I will include a report that I have written for testing the site, just for you to compare

 ### One final word of warning